carvalho-jefferson/carvalho-jefferson/README.md

 Hello, I'm Jefferson! 🙂

-Systems Analysis and Development student, tech enthusiast, and nature lover.
-Big fan of anime and films, always curious about the world.
-Currently building a solid foundation in the IT field and expanding my technical skills.
+Systems Analysis and Development student, tech enthusiast, and nature admirer.
+Passionate about the cinematic universe — from anime and films to documentaries — and always curious about the world.
+Currently focused on building a strong foundation in IT and continuously expanding my technical skills.
 ## Tech stack

 <div>